Improving WordPress Performance

 Installing WP Super Cache

-WordPress now comes with a handy plugin installation tool, which allows you to search their repository and install new plugins, straight from the dashboard.
-Hover your mouse cursor over the Plugins entry in the menu on the left-hand side of the dashboard, and choose the 'Add New' option.
+WordPress comes with a handy plugin installation tool, which allows you to search their official repository and install new plugins, straight from the WordPress dashboard.
+Hover your mouse cursor over the Plugins entry in the menu on the left-hand side of the dashboard, and choose the 'Add Plugin' option.
 Type 'wp super cache' in the search field and then click on the 'Search Plugins' button.
-The WP Super Cache plugin should be the top entry.
-Click on the 'Install Now' link to install the plugin.
+The WP Super Cache plugin should be among the top entries.
+Click on the 'Install now' link to install the plugin.
 Click 'OK' when asked if you are sure you want to install the plugin.
 Once the installation process has finished, click on the 'Activate Plugin' link.